internetarchive/fatcat/python/README.md

 to be run from this directory, but the client library is distributed on pypi.org.

+## Dependencies

+This project uses `pipenv` to manage dependencies, and requires Python 3.5.
+You can can install `pipenv` with `pip` (or `pip3`).
+If you also install `pyenv`, `pipenv` will automatically install Python 3.5 for you.
+You may want to set the `PIPENV_VENV_IN_PROJECT` environment variable on your development machine (see pipenv docs for details).

+NOTE: ensure you are using at least pipenv version `2018.11.26`.
+Earlier versions had a bug which caused problems with our local path dependency.

 ## API Client Library

 The auto-generated python client library for the fatcat API lives under